-1. Remedies: An exterior change made without the required approval of the Board of Directors constitutes a violation of the Covenants.
+1. Remedies: An exterior change made without the required approval of the ARC constitutes a violation of the Covenants.
 A violation will require removal or modification of the work at the expense of the property owner or payment of damages incurred by the Dunhill HOA in having the work removed or modified.